andreav/swgit/doc/stabilizing.rst

   .. note::
     | By default, --source argument must be a NGT tag.
       This encourages continuous testing agile principle.
-    | If you need to stabilize any reference, please issue inside you repository:
+    | If you need to stabilize any reference, please issue inside your repository:

         **swgit config swgit.stabilize-anyref True**